Spruce Mountain school district sets budget meeting April 7

 “There’s no other program like this,” Wilde said.
 “I would really like to see you guys have your own team again.
 Until then, Spruce Mountain will always be welcome on the Blue Crew.”

-Spruce Mountain High School had to suspend its robitics team after longtime adviser Daniel Lemieux retired from teaching.
+Spruce Mountain High School had to suspend its robotics team after longtime adviser Daniel Lemieux retired from teaching.

 “It was a great experience for me personally,” Taylor said, referring to participating in the robotics program again.
 “COVID was tough.
 It was really hard getting away from some of the things I had been doing.
 This is one I really enjoy.
 I didn’t realize how much I had missed it.”